 - Patricia accepted the award to honour the memory of the numerous volunteer young men and women, many in their late teens and early 20's, who even though terminally ill themselves, worked alongside her, many giving up their own remaining time and lives for the benefit of others

 Project Patricia is our way of helping to record her story for the benefit of the Australian community.

 Her captivating story is of one elderly straight-talking grandmother taking on the establishment and fighting for the needs of a group of young people who were abandoned by the majority of the Australian community and the various pressure groups within it, at a time when the emergence of HIV and AIDS first became public in the 1980’s.

-This was a time of staggering public uncertainty, fear and stigmatisation that ushered in the rise of the controversial Grim Reaper television advertisements, that promised if AIDS, was left unchecked, 'it could kill more Australian's than World War II'.
+This was a time of staggering public uncertainty, fear and stigmatisation that ushered in the rise of the governments controversial, that promised if AIDS, was left unchecked, 'it could kill more Australian's than World War II'.

 It’s important to note that the 1980’s were pre-internet and the Australian community, as was the world community, was yet to see the emergence of consumer empowered advocacy and the ability of the average person to publish a message to YouTube, tell their story on a public blog or immediately share an experience through their social networking community.

 This means that there is an identifiable lack of accessible public records and reliable primary information from this time.
 A time marked by staggering community fear and intolerance, indifference, discrimination and public vilification – a time when Australians abandoned and then tried to ignore a generation of young men and women dying within 24 months of being diagnosed with HIV or AIDS.

 Project Patricia, is an effort to ensure her story is never forgotten.
 In an hour-long frank interview, you will hear the stories of countless lives touched by her team of volunteers, many of whom have passed away and their own stories been lost to time.